 About The Company

-Fred, like a fine chef, has perfected the art of blending and preparing his incense.
-The incense making process is an intricate one that can take up to four weeks or longer for each batch.
-Fred’s incense is dipped many times into the resins and oils.
-It is then sprinkled with the herbs and/or powders and then dried.
-The manual labor is intensive but worth it.
-Designed to be burned in a horizontal, rather than vertical position, each stick of Fred Soll’s® will burn from 1 to 2 ½ hours, depending on the scent.
-Fred refuses to compromise his standards, buying only the highest quality pure resins, herbs, powders, and oils.
+‘Like a fine chef, Fred has perfected the art of blending and preparing his incense.
+Each batch is an intricate, time-intensive process that can take four weeks or more to complete.
+The incense is repeatedly hand-dipped into pure resins and oils, then carefully sprinkled with herbs and/or powders before being set aside to dry.
+This manual process is labor-intensive, but the results are unmistakable.
+Designed to be burned horizontally rather than vertically, each stick of Fred Soll’s® incense burns for 1 to 2½ hours, depending on the scent.
+Fred refuses to compromise on quality, using only the finest pure resins, herbs, powders, and oils in every batch.

-The first turning point of Fred’s life occurred one day in 1972 when his old friend Jerry, whom he hadn’t seen in several years, looked him up and asked him to meet at a fancy hotel in New York City.
-Jerry shared with Fred that he had joined the Hara Krishnas and offered Fred a job selling the Hara Krishnas incense in New York State.
-Fred took the job and after a few years of doing nicely, in the incense sales business, Fred moved to Albuquerque, New Mexico.
+The first turning point in Fred’s life came in 1972, when an old friend named Jerry—whom he hadn’t seen in several years—tracked him down and asked to meet in New York City.
+During their meeting, Jerry told Fred he had joined the Hare Krishnas and offered him a job selling Hare Krishna incense throughout New York State.
+Fred accepted the offer, and after several successful years in the incense sales business, he relocated to Albuquerque, New Mexico.

 We fell in love, way back when.